zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

     }
     ```

-An attribute parameter can be typed as any of the above type, a list of the above type, or an optional of the above type.
+An attribute parameter can be typed as any of the types above, a list of the above type, or an optional of the types above.

 ```prisma
     model Model {